Marijuana use in restaurants

 Under the current state of the law, restaurants have a strong basis upon which to ban all drug use, including marijuana, at its place of business.
 Indeed, permitting use of marijuana at your place of business may raise greater liability concerns than prohibiting it.
 As always, good business practices, common sense and customer courtesy are the best defense against potential confrontations with patrons.

-This report was reviewed for legal accuracy and updated in 2017 by Van Vleck, Zaller + Robinson LLP.
+This report was reviewed for legal accuracy and updated in 2018 by Zaller Law Group, PC.